-Erdogan Claims Ultimate Power in Turkey After Nearly Split Vote
+Erdogan Claims Ultimate Power in Turkey After a Nearly Split Vote

 Indeed, while the ruling Justice and Development Party (or AKP Party) celebrated, many took to social media to express their dismay at the declared results and to point out that nearly half of the voters did not support the consolidation of power.

-Further, the three largest cities—Istanbul, Ankara, and Izmir—all voted against the referendum as did the majority of Kurdish voters indicating, as the Guardian observed, “a general decline in the ruling party’s support.
+Further, the three largest cities—Istanbul, Ankara, and Izmir—all voted against the referendum as did the majority of Kurdish voters indicating, as The Guardian observed, “a general decline in the ruling party’s support.

 Highlighting the fierce divisions over the vote, Turkish journalist Ali Bayramoglu was reportedly “attacked by a group of around 30 people” when he went to cast his vote.
 Bayramoglu, who Hurryiet noted was formerly a “supporter of the ruling [AKP Party] but a vocal ‘No’ supporter in this referendum, was verbally and physically assaulted at an Elementary School polling place in the Gayrettepe district of Istanbul.